Beguiling, international baby name Amara claims roots from Africa to Romania and beyond.

 - In Greek, amarantos means unfading.
 It gives us the name of the amaranth flower, as well as feminine given names Amarantha and Amaranta.

 - The Latin amor or amare – love – could also be a source.

 - Add an ‘h’ and it’s a city in Iraq, founded by the Ottoman Empire in the nineteenth century.

 - In Italian, it means bitter – think of the liqueur amaretto.

 - In Paradise Lost, John Milton mentions Mount Amara.
 It’s based on a real mountain, likely mis-named by early European explorers.

 - In Romania, there’s a large salt lake by the name, known for its healing properties.

-But here’s the thing: it’s not about the name’s origins.
+But here’s the thing: none of these meanings or origins explain the name’s rise.